 06 = Construction Site all buildings/locations that are under some type of construction 07 = Convenience Store establishments primarily for convenience shopping, e.g., stores that include the sale of other items as well as gasoline 08 = Department/Discount Store establishments that are considered department stores and that sell a wide range of goods, etc. Note: LEAs should use the data value that best describes the location in question.
-09 = Drug Store/Pharmacy medical supply companies/buildings; stores that are primarily considered pharmacies 10 = Field/Woods areas that are primarily open fields or wooded areas Note: This data value does not include parks.
+09 = Drug Store/Doctor's Office/Hospital medical supply companies and buildings; stores that are primarily considered pharmacies; veterinary practices, veterinary hospitals, and medical practices 10 = Field/Woods areas that are primarily open fields or wooded areas Note: This data value does not include parks.
 11 = Government/Public Building buildings primarily used for local, state, or federal offices or public businesses 12 = Grocery/Supermarket establishments primarily used for buying/ selling food items, etc. 13 = Highway/Road/Alley/Street/Sidewalk open public ways for the passage of vehicles, people, and animals 14 = Hotel/Motel/Etc. when temporary lodging of transients is the main purpose Note: This data value does not include campgrounds or recreational vehicle parks.
 15 = Jail/Prison/Penitentiary/Corrections Facility places for the confinement of persons in lawful detention or awaiting trial 16 = Lake/Waterway/Beach shorelines, lakes, streams, canals, or bodies of water other than swimming pools